 Before you go travelling in Iceland, it’s important to understand that the island is mostly untamed wilderness.
-While its untamed beauty is undoubtedly one of Iceland’s biggest attraction, untamed things tend to be dangerous, and this Arctic island is no exception.
+While this is undoubtedly one of Iceland’s biggest attractions, untamed things tend to be dangerous, and this Arctic island is no exception.
 In order to travel safely, you need to keep your wits about you.

 • Approach everything with caution; hiking, driving, even sightseeing.